Spacerat/spacerat.github.io/_drafts/2020-03-14-Information-Value-Multiple-Variables.md

 \textrm{EOL if Rejected} &=& $42m * 90\% + $40m * 10\% = $41.8m
 \end{eqnarray}$$

-If we're certain to succeed in segment A then we should definitely run the campaign, because we'll always cover the potential loss of segment B. This too was a very informative piece of information.
+Again, perfect information reduced our risk to $0, and our decision rule tells us to definitely run the campaign, because segment A's success will always cover the potential loss of segment B. Overall, it looks like the expected value of perfect information on segment A is $1.28m.

-Finally, let's consider perfect information about segment B, starting with its failure.
+Now let's consider perfect information about segment B. Suppose we learn that it will fail.

 | A result   | Profit | Probability | Opportunity Loss (Accepted) | Opportunity Loss (Rejected) |
 |------------|--------|-------------|-----------------------------|-----------------------------|